HubL functions

 Extend a list by appending all items from an iterable.
 In other words, insert all list items from one list into another list.

-Please note: this function is limited to 10 calls per page.
+Please note: this function is limited to 10 calls per page and per email.

 Parameter | Type | Description |